Plan Comparison Checklist

 - What are the carrier’s performance promises to its clients?
 How does the insurance carrier measure up in meeting its service levels?

 - Review how your employees will interact with the insurance carrier.
 Will employees have to submit claims?
 How easy is it to get assistance from customer service?
 What is the process if they have a question or complaint about services they have received?

 - Learn about how customer service is offered at each carrier.
 What channels are offered (Web, IVR, phone)?
 How easy is it to do business?

 - What can the carrier offer to complement the basics of plan design, network access and price?
 Does the carrier offer support for your organization's goals of increasing enrollee health and managing costs?

 - Does the carrier provide a Wellness program?
 Does it have engaging content through different media and channels your enrollees use frequently?
-Can it provide educational content based on risk level assessment?

 - Does the carrier support enrollees through various means of engagement such as children's dental health, multilingual support and multiple channels of communication including traditional media, social media and personal contact?